 - In 1991, DOE provided micro-seismic (3D) mapping assistance through scientists with Sandia National Laboratory, allowing Mitchell to determine the location of the shale fractures.

-Click here to see Breakthrough's Shale Gas Timeline: Two Century of Shale Gas Mining.
+- Click here to see Breakthrough's Shale Gas Timeline: Two Centuries of Shale Gas Mining.

 Steward emphasized the critical role played by government mapping technologies, in particular "micro-seismic mapping," which was first developed by the DOE to anticipate mine failure.
 "Frack mapping," as it is called in the industry, puts seismic tools into wells near where fracking is taking place, allowing geologists like Steward to understand where the gas fractures were.
 "The microseismic frack mapping was being done out of Sandia labs," Steward explained.
 "There was a brilliant engineer there.
 I was extremely impressed with him."